A woman pets her dog in the back yard

 Final Tip: Use Monthly Protection

 It’s nearly impossible to prevent mosquito bites but with the right monthly protection, pet owners can take steps to prevent heartworm disease in dogs.
-When given consistently every month, HEARTGARD® Plus (ivermectin/pyrantel) prevents heartworm disease in dogs as young as 6 weeks of age.
+When given consistently every month, HEARTGARD Plus chews prevent heartworm disease in dogs as young as 6 weeks of age.